 - Your talk should be a gift to them, not a burden.

-2. Structure Your Talk
+2. Organize Your Talk for Impact

 - Use the classic intro–body–conclusion format.